 Bank of America has their own guide to writing a business plan, with an emphasis on the financials, as you might expect.

 Trust and reputation are important for a bank, and these can be difficult to build when you’re starting from scratch.
 One option is to buy an existing bank that’s already built a reputation in the community.
-You can check our bank for sale listings to find out if there are any available in your area.

 When you apply for FDIC approval and insurance, they will examine your business plan closely, to make sure you will meet regulations and follow banking industry best practices.